Firesphere/silverstripe-newsmodule/README.md

 Ow, and the default template is based on HTML5 features and my own website.
 Functional frontend demo can also be found on my website. `http://casa-laguna.net/all-the-news`

+Strange code and undocumented features are probably due to my cat sleeping on the keyboard.

 ## Maintainer Contacts

 * Simon "Sphere" Erkelens `simon[at]casa-laguna[dot]net`